yashbonde/chess_lm/README.md

 Found 3167846 games, loaded 3166353 games (0.9995287018371474)
 ```

-There are few improvements to be done if you are interested:

-1. Introduce `multiprocessing` in the `download.py` to speed up the process, it was not needed in my case since I ran the code overnight on my laptop.
-2. Speed up downloads by using `FTP` scripts instead of `HTTP` used by `requests` package.
-3. Upload a new version of the agg.zip w/o the start and end tags

 Or skip this entire part and download the ZIP using the following command:

 ```